horenbergerb/horenbergerb.github.io/drinkingevening.md

 Please bring cash for recommended donations.
 Additionally, contact Beau with ideas/requests for house-provided drinks.
 Most importantly, please be ready to party hardy.
 Also, see "Is it safe?" for guidance on how to minimize risk by preparing in advance.

-## What are these house-provided drinks you mention? <a name="4.0"></a>
+## What are the house-provided drinks? <a name="4.0"></a>

 The house offers a small selection of mixed and canned drinks.
-Every drink has a recommended donation, typically between \$1-\$3.

 We are taking suggestions for which drinks to provide.
 Here is a rough draft of a menu: